Alternative Tools, Technology and Services

 Q: Tools for Texting with Participants?

 Hive Mechanic is our custom tool and primary point of comparison.
-It was made by the Playful City Lab and used to create many dozens of projects.
-However, it requires a server installation that is too difficult for most libraries, and does not (yet!) have a commercial service providing hosting for a fee.
-Hive Mechanic is free and open-source. a custom authoring tool, created by the Playful Cities Lab.
+It was made by the Playful City Lab and has been used to create hundreds of projects.
+Note that it requires a server installation that is too difficult for most libraries, and does not (yet!) have a commercial service providing hosting for a fee.
+Hive Mechanic is free and open-source.
 It allows for swift and simple construction of interactive SMS experiences at low costs (in the ballpark of a few cents per text message).

 Twilio Studio

-Twilio is one of the world’s largest companies for managing texting and voice systems.
+Per our guide, Twilio Studio builds on one of the world’s largest platforms for managing texting and voice systems (Twilio).
 Worldwide, it is behind the scenes for many front-end services (including our own Hive Mechanic).
 Somewhat recently, they added an easy-to-use tool called “Studio” to control phone numbers without doing any programming.
 The feel is a bit technical, even if you aren’t doing anything technical.
 You can rent a phone number from them for around $1 a month, and sending and receiving messages both cost around a penny for each message (of ~160 characters, as of 2024).

 ManyChat